Dr. J on Running

 We turned off the coastal highway after Mile 4, and climbed 300 feet over the next 5 miles.
 The descent back to the coast was brutal on my quads and knees, so I let go of caution and ran freely down the hill.
 I caught up with Debbie and ran with her a bit, then David and Ashley, then Gina, then Jim the 4:45-pacer.
 We merged with the half runners when we returned to the coastal highway.
 They must have been running a pace 10-15 seconds faster than ours, so I got carried away and took off with them.

+Sunrise warmed the dry air into the upper sixties, and clouds kept out the heat.
 I ran happy and free through Mile 18, when my Paavo syndrome returned for the first time in 24 marathons.
 Back in August 2011 at the Paavo Nurmi Marathon in Hurley, WI, I ran a comfortable first half in 2:20, only to lose control of my right foot at the big church bell.
 I lost the ability to plant my foot in front of me.
 I ended up walking the entire second half in 3:20.
 The floppy foot struck around Mile 18 in Carlsbad, and I screeched to a walk.

 I startled Marla when I called for sympathy.
 She thought I had dropped out yet again.
 Our phone call ended abruptly when Gina pulled beside me and asked if I was ordering cappuccino.
 I resumed running with Gina, and my leg permitted me to stay with her another mile.
 I gave up running at Mile 20 as right shoulder pain compounded leg instability, so I switched to half-and-half until Mile 22.
 Jim the 4:45 pacer passed me.
 Debbie passed me.
 Even Megan, the 5-hour pacer, passed me.
 I walked the next two miles.
 David and Ashley passed me.